CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

             },
         }

-To see what the parsed output would be using this schema would be, scroll down to the tsting section, or simply click here [HYPERLINK TO SHOW_TRACK GOLDEN OUTPUT 1 EXPECTED]
+To see what the parsed output is when using this schema, click here [HYPERLINK TO SHOW_TRACK GOLDEN OUTPUT 1 EXPECTED] To see the file that contains the above ShowTrackSchema class, click `here <https://github.com/CiscoTestAutomation/genieparser/blob/master/src/genie/libs/parser/iosxe/show_track.py>`_

 In the above schema example, you can see the use of two schema subclasses; ``Any`` and ``Optional``.
 As you might expect, ``Any`` is used to match anything and is often used in larger